Nekros0day/DDQL-snake/README.md

 # Snake Game with Deep Q-Learning (DQN)

 This project implements the classic Snake game using Pygame and integrates a Deep Q-Learning (DQN) agent to play the game.
-The agent is trained using a neural network with an improved architecture.

 ## Table of Contents